Many configurations of wooden structures were used by the Romans to perform crucifixions:

 Three facts might be helpful in assessing the steps that led to Jesus' execution:

-It is amost certain that anyone who committed aggravated assault in the Jerusalem Temple at this time would have been detected by the soldiers.
+It is almost certain that anyone who committed aggravated assault in the Jerusalem Temple at this time would have been detected by the soldiers.
 Standard practice would have the person seized, and taken before an officer.
-He would certainly consider Jesus to be guilty of insurrection under Roman law and immediatley sentenced to crucifixion.
+He would certainly consider Jesus to be guilty of insurrection under Roman law and sentenced to crucifixion on the spot.

 This, of course, is totally irrational.
-To hold a person responsible for an act committed by an ancient ancestor for an event that happened over 19 centuries previously is a violation of fundamental justice.
-It can be described as scapegoating. the Church held people responsible for an event that happened many centuries before their birth, simply because of that person's religious affiliation.
-That is unjust at a profoundly deep level.
-Yet one still hears the accusation "Christ killer" yelled at Jewss occasionally -- even today.
+To hold a person responsible for an act committed almost two millennia before their birth by an ancient ancestor is a violation of fundamental justice.
+It is scapegoating.
+Yet one still occasionally hears the accusation "Christ killer" yelled at Jews.
 Fortunately, during the 20th essentially all Christian denominations ceased to blame present-day Jews for events circa 30 CE.
-Unfortunately, scapegoating, or holding an innocent person(s) responsible for the crimes or sins of a guilty person is found throughout the Bible from Genesis to Revelation, and is still the basis for some Christian theological belief.
+Unfortunately stories that hold an innocent person(s) responsible for the crimes or sins of a guilty person is found in many places throughout the Bible from Genesis to Revelation, and is still a foundational belief for some Christians.

 Why did the Romans decide kill Yeshua?

 Many theologians reason that since Jesus was not a slave, then he must have been viewed by the Roman authorities as a rebel -- a threat to the established order.
 Only slaves, and persons considered traitors or insurrectionists were crucified by the Roman occupying forces.

 Copyright © 1998 to 2015 by Ontario